jefflunt/glint-box/README.md

     cd retroarch-nes-raspi-build
     ./pre-update.sh

 This will run some updates.
-It may take a long time (30 minutes?), and maybe longer if your on a DSL or slower connection.
+It may take a long time (30 minutes?), and maybe longer if you're on a DSL or slower connection.
 Be patient. :)

 When it's done you'll **either** (a) be asked to reboot or (b) see a message on the last line that says something to the effect of "Your firmware is already up to date".
 Whatever it says, just reboot anyway.